CIS5650-Fall-2025/Project3-CUDA-Path-Tracer/README.md

 | **200**  | ![](img/cornell_A200_L-3.0.png) | ![](img/cornell_A200_L0.0.png) | ![](img/cornell_A200_L+3.0.png) |

 From the demo we can conclude that larger the aperture, the more blurry will the objects not in focus would be.
 This is exactly what the real-world physics tells us.
+Notice that when Aperture is 20, the DoF is large and the whole scene seem to be in focus, as they look exactly like that without DoF effect.

 **Performance**: Physics-based DoF is achieved almost "free", since it just randomly chooses an origin for rays.
-There is no observed impact introduced by the feature.
+There is no observable impact introduced by the feature.

+**Compare w/.
+CPU**: N/A

 ### Motion Blur